 Global Upside helps businesses expand into Norway by providing talent acquisition, human resources, accounting, payroll, tax, incorporation, and professional employer organization (PEO)/employer of record (EOR) services.
-Our comprehensive offerings create an end-to-end solution that helps you establish your business and optimize your operations, all while maintaining compliance with laws and regulations of Norway.
+Our comprehensive offerings create an end-to-end solution that helps you establish your business and optimize your operations, all while maintaining compliance with Norwegian laws and regulations.

 The hiring and incorporation processes in Norway are often complex, time-consuming, and involve numerous legal and compliance challenges.
 Global Upside simplifies these processes and lifts the compliance burden from your business.
 Our teams have the experience and expertise required to help you establish a legal entity in Norway.
 We also offer PEO/EOR solutions to companies interested in hiring employees quickly, without setting up a legal entity in the country.

 Norway is a Northern European country bordered to the east by Sweden, and is part of the Scandinavian peninsula.
 It is the largest producer of oil and natural gas per capita outside of the Middle East.
 Furthermore, Norway is also among the world’s happiest countries, with the most significant human development index and one of the world’s highest per capita earnings.

 In private limited liability companies, there can be an unlimited number of investors with no personal liabilities.
 However, corporate earnings are taxed, and the investors pay taxes on any dividends distributed.

 In public limited liability companies, there can be an unlimited number of investors with no personal liabilities.
 However, corporate earnings are taxed, and the investors pay taxes on any dividends distributed.

 There is no limited number of investors in such an establishment, and they jointly have unlimited liability for all the obligations.
 The earnings are not taxable at the corporate level.
 Instead, partners pay taxes at the rates based on their share of the profits.

 In Norway, an employment contract can be either in writing or verbal.